Mobilpadde/NRAW.js/README.md

 ### Comments
 How about we play around with some comments for a while?

-Let's get all new comments (Login so we don't have to wait 30 seconds before we can request new comments):
+Let's get all the new comments (Login so we don't have to wait 30 seconds before we can request new comments):

 ```javascript
 Reddit.login(user, pass).comments().exec(function(data){